lstatro/cloud-search/README.md

 # outputs and formatting

 - When running as a CLI everything it output to terminal.
 This includes the `json` format type.
+- The `json` output type includes more information then the standard terminal output

 # FAQ